zenia369/react-game-store/README.md

 Here we are had link: <https://react-game-store-xi.vercel.app/>

 ## Store technology
-In this project I`m use Rawg API for data, RTK & query.
+In this project I`m use Rawg API for data, RTK & query, Framer-motion for animations.

 ### Naming api`s
 - get upcoming games